-Amman - Mt Nebo - Madaba - Wadi Rum.
-This morning we visit Mt Nebo - the single most important biblical site in Jordan.
-Having led the Israelites for 40 years through the wilderness, Moses finally saw, from his vantage point, the Promised Land, that God forbid him to set foot in.
+Amman - Mt Nebo - Umm ar Rasas - Petra.
+This morning, we tour the citadel of Amman, Archaeological Museum and enjoy free time shopping in the local souq, before visiting the Christian market town of Madaba and Jordan’s finest Byzantine mosaics.
+Next is Mt Nebo - the single most important biblical site in Jordan.
+Having led the Israelites for 40 years through the wilderness, Moses finally saw, from this awesome vantage point, the Promised Land, that God forbid him to set foot in.
 We too can enjoy the excellent views offered of the Jordan River Valley, the northern shore of the Dead Sea, Jericho on the opposite bank and (on clear days) the towers on the Mount of Olives in Jerusalem.
-We then proceed to Madaba, a bustling Muslim-Christian market town.
-Famed for it’s Byzantine mosaics, including the fascinating map of the Holy Land made in the 6th century out of two million stone pieces and now housed in the Greek Orthodox Church of St. George, Madaba, its mosaics, quaint village shops and local market are all here to explore.

-Later, we arrive in Wadi Rum, we enjoy a jeep safari through the area once favoured by the legendery Lawrence of Arabia and his Arab uprising.
-Wadi Rum is a vast, silent landscape of ancient riverbeds, pastel coloured stretches of sandy desert and amazing rock formations known as jebels that rise from the desert floor, the desertscape of Wadi Rum represents some of the most stunning countryside on the planet.
+Petra - Wadi Rum.
+There is a chance to revisit Petra this morning before leaving at noon to drive to Wadi Rum.
+Upon arrival in Wadi Rum, we enjoy a jeep safari through the area once favoured by the legendary Lawrence of Arabia and his Arab uprising.
+Wadi Rum is a vast, silent landscape of ancient riverbeds, pastel coloured stretches of sandy desert and amazing rock formations known as jebels that rise from the desert floor, the desert scape of Wadi Rum represents some of the most stunning countryside on the planet.

-Tonight, we enjoy a Jordanian dinner before the stargazing begins.
-The Perseids shower occurs once a year and has been observed for the last 2000 years.
-At it's peak the meteors rain down at a rate of about 60 meteors per hour.
+Tonight, we'll tuck into a Jordanian dinner before the stargazing begins.
+The Perseids Meteor Shower occurs once a year and has been observed for the last 2000 years.
+At its peak the meteors rain down at a rate of about 60 meteors per hour.
 The clear and night sky of the Jordanian desert is the ideal place from which to view these celestial wonders.
-The Perseids were traditionally known as the "tears of St Lawrence" because they often appeared around the saint's feast day.
+The Perseids were traditionally known as the “tears of St Lawrence” because they often appeared around the saint’s feast day.

 Overnight: Wadi Rum | Breakfast, Dinner

+Wadi Rum - Wadi Mujib - Dead Sea.
 Today we get the chance to experience Wadi Rum as the Bedouins do - by camel.
 Until recently, the Bedouins were a nomadic people who made their living through looking after their herds of goats.
 Although most of the Bedouins have now become villagers, they still rely on the goats for the milk, yoghurt and cheese, and some families do return for a part of the year to a wandering existence, minding their flocks.
 As we ride through Wadi Rum on camel back we have a chance to see some of the desert wildlife including many small birds and various Geckos and Agamas, including the striking bright blue Agama.
-Then it's back to the camp for relaxation and dinner, before another night of amazing meteor showers and star gazing.

 The Perseids Meteor Shower